Customer retention

 Effective customer retention strategies include:

-• Asking for feedback and acting on it
+• Asking for feedback regularly and visibly acting on it

-These strategies create trust, reduce churn, and increase customer satisfaction.
+These strategies build trust, reduce churn, and increase customer satisfaction over time.

 Example of customer retention in action: